ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 + Connect the ETH0 network port on the development board.
 Ensure that your PC can ping the development board;
 + The network interface is configured with a static IP address by default: 192.168.0.232;
-+ Login and password are forlinx.
++ Login and password are "forlinx".

 ![Image](https://www.forlinx.net/docs_assets/images/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual/1776411283846_3174c193_eb9d_4393_8496_97fbf843c0a9.png)